ClaspTV/ASSIST-Service/README.md

 **ASSIST**

 ASSIST is an open protocol for mobile-to-TV app install on Android TVs.
 It **assists** existing open protocols like DIAL or proprietary protocols like GoogleCast in an interoperable manner.
-The key feature of ASSIST is that it enables a secure and privacy-friendly way to initiate Android TV app install from mobile devices as part of casting flows when using protocols like DIAL or Chromecast.
+The key feature of ASSIST is that it enables a secure and privacy-friendly way to initiate Android TV app install from mobile devices as part of casting flows when using protocols like DIAL or GoogleCast.
 ASSIST significantly increases the mobile-to-TV user interactions by removing the biggest hurdle, i.e., automating Android TV app install, during initial casting from a mobile app.

 # ASSIST Specification